 [Section 199 amended by No. 11 of 2012 s.
 46; No. 46 of 2012 s.
 12.]

-200. Cancellation of registration
+200. Cancelling registration, Ministers’ functions as to

 (1) The Minister may cancel the registration of a community kindergarten at any time if the Minister is satisfied —

-(a) that the buildings or facilities of the kindergarten present a risk to the safety or health of the children or staff at the kindergarten;
+(a) that the buildings or facilities of the kindergarten present a risk to the safety or health of the children or staff at the kindergarten; or

-(b) that there has been mismanagement by the governing body or its management committee;
+(b) that there has been mismanagement by the governing body or its management committee; or

 (c) that the kindergarten or its governing body is not complying with —

-(i) this Act;
+(i) this Act; or

-(ii) any relevant requirement of the School Curriculum and Standards Authority Act 1997;
+(ii) any relevant requirement of the School Curriculum and Standards Authority Act 1997; or

 (iii) any condition of the kindergarten’s registration; or